Vital Farms Egg Labels Explained

 What Pasture-Raised Generally Promises

-Under leading welfare certifications, pasture-raised typically requires:
+Under leading welfare certifications, pasture-raised systems typically require:

-- The opportunity to forage outdoors.
+- The ability to forage outdoors for grasses and insects.

 What Pasture-Raised Does Not Promise